Svraga/r2s-machine-learning-805431/README.md

 # Rosetta Stone
 **Brandetti Claudia, Mammetti Francesco, Sarcina Daniele**

+# Libraries used
+* Counter: used to count word frequencies - https://docs.python.org/3/library/collections.html#counter-objects
+* pandas: for handling and processing tabular data - https://pandas.pydata.org/docs/
+* numpy: for numerical operations and array handling - https://numpy.org/doc/
+* torch: PyTorch, used for building and training neural networks - https://docs.pytorch.org/docs/stable/index.html
+* tqdm: adds progress bars to loops (e.g., during training) - https://tqdm.github.io/
+* warnings: to suppress or handle warning messages - https://docs.python.org/3/library/warnings.html
+* fasttext: library for efficient word embeddings and language detection - https://fasttext.cc/docs/en/supervised-tutorial.html
+* nltk: natural language processing tools (e.g., tokenization, stopwords) - https://www.nltk.org/
+* sklearn: scikit-learn, used here for data splitting and evaluation metrics - https://scikit-learn.org/stable/
+* random: for random number generation and reproducibility - https://docs.python.org/3/library/random.html

+### Transformers
+* BertTokenizer, BertModel: BERT tokenizer and model used for sentence encoding
+* MarianMTModel, MarianTokenizer: machine translation model/tokenizer from HuggingFace for back-translation
+* AutoTokenizer, AutoModelForCausalLM: generic tokenizer and causal language model interface from HuggingFace
+* SentenceTransformer (SBert): to calculate the similarity score for Japanese

+More in-depth explanation of how the transfomers have been used can be found later on.

 ## INTRODUCTION
 The goal of the project is to develop a model for semantic similarity between two sentences in different languages, trained on the augmented multilingual dataset from the Rosetta Stone.